“The Poet” by Elizabeth Barrett Browning

 Lindsey Gallant

 A northern girl living the island life.
-Follower of Jesus.
+Learning "glad and natural living in the recognized presence of God."
 Writer, book nerd, nature lover.
 Homeschool mom and Charlotte Mason enthusiast.
 Prefers pen and paper.

 Leave a Comment